qvic/nannou-falling-sand/README.md

 ### Usage

 Left click to spawn cells, right click to enable eraser.
+Clear screen with 'C'.
-Switch materials with keyboard.
-The defaults are:
+Default buttons for switching materials are:

 - **Sand** - Key 1
 - **Water** - Key 2
 - **Wall** - Key 3
 - **Plague** - Key 4
 - **Acidic sand** - Key 5
+- **Vertical line fill** - Key 6

+This can be changed in config file, see `"key"` field.

 ### Game materials